hirvinen/dev-academy-2023-exercise/README.md

 - [Husky](https://typicode.github.io/husky/) and [lint-staged](https://github.com/okonet/lint-staged) for pre-commit running of linters and tests
 - TODO: Testing frameworks to be decided
 - [Github actions](https://github.com/features/actions) for running tests

+## Repository structure

+This project is set up as a monorepo containing multiple packages:

+- apps
+  - api for the backend service
+  - frontend for the frontend application
+- packages
+  - data-import for importing the data
+  - common for common data structures, types etc.

+[Turborepo](https://turbo.build/) is used to run scripts across all packages concurrently, e.g. `turbo build lint` would run `build` and `lint` scripts in all packages.

+To install/update/remove dependencies for a single package, use the `--workspace` option in npm.
+E.g. to install React for the frontend, execute `npm install react --workspace=frontend` in the project root.

 ## Running the project